 Well, that’s all I have for now.
 I’ve tried all of them and honestly not all of them work as I expected.
 You could at least try before deciding which one suits you and develop your strategies around one or two of them.
 You can also get more ideas and inspiration from other freelance translators out there that you can follow on various social media and websites.
 Some of the best are Tess Whitty, Corinne McKay, and Dina Begum.

 Marketing is something that freelancers HAVE TO DO to maintain their career.
 For freelance translators and interpreters, you need to have regular clients that will provide you with regular projects all year round.
 Why?
 Some clients may find other new translators or interpreters who offer lower rates and they would prefer to offer projects to those translators.
 That’s when you need to get other clients to replace your source of income.
 Don’t worry – as long as you keep honing your professional skills and produce high quality work, you will always find replacement for those clients; even clients will look for you and offer high quality, well paid projects 🙂

 Have you done any of the above?
 Or all of them?
 Do you have other strategies to share?

 Good luck! 🙂

-Desi is an HPI-certified English to Indonesian translator and conference interpreter.
-She’s into books, writing, movies, and learning foreign languages.
-Desi manages a blog and podcast where she writes and shares about her experience as a linguist as well as tips and tricks on productivity and freelancing.
-Desi is a member of Association of Indonesian Translators (HPI) and Association of Indonesian Conference Interpreters (AICI).
-Follow her on Instagram, Twitter, Facebook, and LinkedIn.
+Hi, I’m Desi!
+I’m an HPI-certified English-Indonesian translator and professional conference interpreter.
+I’m into books, writing, movies, and learning foreign languages.
+I write on my blog and a creator of podcast “Being A Translator: A Podcast by Desi Mandarini“.
+I’m a member of Association of Indonesian Translators (HPI) and Association of Indonesian Conference Interpreters (AICI).
+Follow me on Instagram, Twitter, Facebook, and LinkedIn.
 Questions or comments?
-Send email to firstname.lastname@example.org.
+Send them via email to email@example.com.